John Morphew: Life

 Morphew as trade publisher (distributor) and John Nutt (printer) took over the business of Edward Jones when he died; this was in 1706.
 Previously Morphew had been a journeyman for Jones.
 At this period (i.e. from 1706) Morphew's name had replaced that of Nutt as imprint in most of Jonathan Swift's works.
-In 1707 he began to publish periodicals.
+In 1707, Morphew began to publish periodicals.
 He also had a long working relationship with Delarivier Manley.